Our Customer Support team is here to help you with any enquiries you may have:

 Bookings made over the phone will incur a £7 per person charge.

 Which terminal am I flying from?

 Your terminal details will usually be shown on your e-ticket or on the itinerary sent with your paper ticket (if applicable).
-If you are unsure about which terminal you are flying from please contact a sales advisor on 0843 178 6649 (Calls cost 7p per minute, plus your phone company's access charge).
+If you are unsure about which terminal you are flying from could you please visit your airline's website.

 What happens if there is a schedule change?

 If an airline advises Netflights.com of a schedule change on your bookings we will notify you of changes over 1 hour.
 Depending on your chosen method of communication this will be either by e-mail or post.

 For changes under 4 hours we will send you a new invoice showing the new flight details and will automatically arrange for the ticket to be re-issued.